chocolate in Pisa with Paul de Bondt

 Visiting Pisa as described in my last post wasn’t what it was all about for me.
 Yes, I totally enjoyed the local culture and cuisine, and learned much visiting the historic relics.
 But I was there for the chocolate and to experience chocolate in Pisa with Paul de Bondt.

-We were lucky with the timing of our visit in that we were in Pisa for dolce Mente, a festival of sweets.
-The man I was looking for was to be there.
+We were lucky with the timing of our visit in that we were in Pisa for dolce Mente, a festival of sweets (that unfortunately is no longer operating to my knowledge.)
+The man I was looking for was there in 2010 when I visited.
 I had come a long way to meet him, but somehow knew it would be worth the effort.
 I was so right.

 We entered the festival in time to see Dutch-born chocolatemaker, Paul de Bondt, stirring up a pot of what looked like dry ice, causing considerable smoke and excitement in the room.
 Turns out he was making a very special and delicious gelato.

-Paul de Bondt and his Italian wife, Cecilia Iacobelli are the dynamic duo behind de Bondt Cioccolato Originale.
-(Now called Cecilia and Paul.)
+Paul de Bondt and his Italian wife, Cecilia Iacobelli are the dynamic duo behind de Bondt Cioccolato Originale (de Bondt Chocolate.)
 Spending two hours with this chocolate master was all I needed to help me tighten the focus for my chocolate book.
 It was my epiphany as de Bondt enabled me to get inside the mind of a chocolate master.